timfulmer/bigdatahowto/USECASE.md

 For raw data, in a worse case / fully populated scenario.
 Our stemming algorithm adds another ~ 350% to the raw data size.
 We're looking at an overall search space of around 35GB when fully populated.
-Which fits nicely into an S3 bucket.
+Which fits easily into an S3 bucket.

-Our free-tier ElastiCache instance can only hold 256MB in memory.
+A free-tier ElastiCache instance can only hold 256MB in memory.
 S3 is used as a fallback.

 ##Interface Design